leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - Africa will become the next breeding ground, similar to the Middle East, you'll see dissatisfied and unemployed youth.
 Countries pulling out will create power vacuum
   - Space

 *LL - I agree that trying to find out what else is happening in the shadow of Covid is important, and am still figuring that out.
 Africa and Space are areas that have been known trends the past five years at least, and I'm wondering what other areas are currently being underestimated.*

+**VC**

+- VC is a less transactional business
+  - Game theoretic, I'm only as good as the last deal I did, and have to maintain my long term reputation, which will be compromised if I exploit someone
+  - The payback of an investor exploiting someone naive would be pretty swift. e.g. news would travel quickly if a founder got screwed over on terms
+  -

 **Other**